Becoming an Irish citizen through naturalisation

 The EEA includes the EU and Norway, Iceland and Lichtenstein.

 If you are a citizen of the EEA, Switzerland or the UK, you do not have to register for an Irish Residence Permit.
 All periods of residence in Ireland are counted towards naturalisation.
-You do not have to include a printout from the reckonable residence calculator with your application.

 The Minister for Justice has the power to waive one or more of the conditions for naturalisation in the following circumstances: